Maridaki Beach: A lesser-known Secluded beach in South Crete!

 How much does it cost to get to Maridaki Beach?

 There is no cost to enter Maridaki as admission fee for visitors to access the beach.
-However, there may be parking fees if visitors park their vehicles in the designated parking areas nearby.
+There is no parking fee if visitors park their vehicles in the designated parking areas nearby.
 The specific parking fees can vary and It’s advisable to check with the parking authorities or signage for the current rates.
 As for food in Maridaki Beach, various local restaurants and tavernas serve various food and beverages.
 The cost can differ based on the type of food chosen, the specific restaurant and the time of the year.
 Typically, local eateries offer a choice of traditional Greek cuisine, fresh seafood and more common international dishes. .

 Where to stay near Maridaki Beach?